MikeSWhite/Data-cleaning-Project-1-layoffs-/README.md

 SELECT *
 FROM layoffs;

+--- Data didnt contain any unique ID's for the records so I needed an alternative way to identify the duplicates.
+For this I turned to a simple window function.

 SELECT *,
 ROW_NUMBER() OVER(
 PARTITION BY company, industry, total_laid_off, percentage_laid_off, 'date') AS row_num
 FROM layoffs_staging;

+--- My attempt to limit the coulumns i looked at left alot of repeats so i needed to partition by all columns to better narrow down to the duplicates.
+This is also where i found that for some odd reason there were duplicates of everything as if the data set uploaded twice

 WITH duplicate_cte AS
 (